Variational Inference for Graph Convolutional Networks in the Absence of Graph Data and Adversarial Settings: Bayesian graph convolution models

 where $\mbPi$ is an $N \times C$ matrix of probabilities for all nodes and classes.

-As shown in \citet{kipf2016semi}, when the given graph is highly reliable, \gls{GCN} models trained with the proposed cross-entropy minimization method can yield state-of-the-art classification results.
-However, as we shall see in \cref{sec:experiments}, when the given graph is noisy, \gls{GCN}'s performance can degrade significantly and we require encoding our beliefs about the given graph in a principled way as well as having alternative methods to estimate its parameters.
-In order to address this problem, we propose a Bayesian approach that considers the graph parameters as random variables and uses approximate inference to estimate the posterior over these parameters.
-Such a posterior is then used in conjunction with the \gls{GCN} parameters for making predictions over the unlabeled instances.
+When the given graph is highly reliable, \glspl{GCN} trained with the proposed cross-entropy minimization method can yield state-of-the-art classification results \cite{kipf2016semi}.
+However, one would like to lift \gls{GCN} capabilities to scenarios where there is \emph{no input graph} or make them robust to cases when the graph has been perturbed \emph{adversarially}.
+In order to address these problems, we propose a joint probabilistic model that considers the graph parameters as random variables and develop a stochastic variational inference algorithm to estimate the posterior over these parameters.
+This posterior is then used in conjunction with the \gls{GCN} parameters for making predictions over the unlabeled instances.